-All staff should be aware that children can abuse other children (often referred to as peer-on-peer abuse) and it can happen both inside or outside of school or on-line.
-It is important that all staff recognise the signs of peer-on-peer abuse and know how to identify and respond to reports.
+All staff should be aware that children can abuse other children and it can happen both inside or outside of school or on-line.
+It is important that all staff recognise the signs of child-on-child abuse and know how to identify and respond to reports.

-As a Trust we operate a zero tolerance approach to abuse and it should never be passed off as 'banter', 'just having a laugh', 'part of growing up', or 'boys being boys' as this can lead to a culture of unacceptable behaviours and unsafe environment for children.
+As a Trust we operate a zero tolerance approach to abuse and it should never be passed off as 'banter', 'just having a laugh', 'part of growing up', or 'boys being boys' or

+'girls being girls' as this can lead to a culture of unacceptable behaviours and unsafe environment for children.

-As a Trust we recognise that it is more likely that girls will be victims and boys' perpetrators, but that all peer-on-peer abuse is unacceptable.
+As a Trust we recognise that it is more likely that girls will be victims and boys' perpetrators, but that all child-on-child abuse is unacceptable.

-Peer-on-peer abuse is most likely to include, but may not be limited to:
+Child-on-child abuse is most likely to include, but may not be limited to:

-- Bullying (including cyber bullying, prejudiced-based discriminatory bullying); - Abuse in intimate personal relationships between peers; - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise physical harm (this may include an on-line element which facilitates, threatens and/or encourages physical abuse); - Sexual violence such as rape, assault by penetration and sexual assault; (this may include an on-line element which facilitates, threatens and/or encourages sexual violence); - Sexual harassment, such as sexual comments, remarks, jokes and on-line sexual harassment, which may be stand-alone or part of a broader pattern of abuse; - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually or to engage in sexual activity with a third party; - Consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery); - Upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; and - Initiation/hazing type violence and rituals (this includes activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an on-line element).
+- Bullying (including cyber bullying, prejudiced-based discriminatory bullying); - Abuse in intimate personal relationships between peers; - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise physical harm (this may include an on-line element which facilitates, threatens and/or encourages physical abuse); - Sexual violence such as rape, assault by penetration and sexual assault; (this may include an on-line element which facilitates, threatens and/or encourages sexual violence); - Sexual harassment, such as sexual comments, remarks, jokes and on-line sexual harassment, which may be stand-alone or part of a broader pattern of abuse; - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually or to engage in sexual activity with a third party; - Consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery); - Up -skirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; and - Înitiation/hazing type violence and rituals (this includes activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an on-line element).